malanski/fullstack-crud/README.md

 ## Introduction

-This document outlines the requirements for a Fullstack web application that will manage clients' registers.
-The application will be a CRUD (Create, Read, Update, Delete) application that will allow users to manage clients' information such as their name, birth date, email, and address.
+This document outlines the requirements for a Fullstack web application that manage clients' registers.
+The application is a CRUD (Create, Read, Update, Delete) application that allow users to manage clients' information such as their name, birth date, email, and address.

-## Objectives
-Web application (CRUD) to manage client registers (Client's name, birth date, email, and address).

 ## Project Basic Features